Dr. James Davies

 John has been a cross bench member of the House of Lords since inheriting the title in May 1995 (elected by peers in November 1999).
 He is currently on the European Union Select Committee and its foreign affairs sub-committee.
 He is a member of several all-party groups including the Involuntary Tranquilliser Addiction group.

 He was a Board Member and Trustee of Christian Aid, 1999-2004, having served on the staff, 1972-86, as Information Officer and Research Officer.
 He was a freelance editor and consultant to international aid agencies from 1986 to 1995 (mainly Christian Aid, Save the Children, Anti-Slavery and CARE International).
 He was for nine years a Council Member of Anti-Slavery International.
 He was on the International and Development Affairs Committee at Church House 1997-2000.

 John divides his time between London and Mapperton in West Dorset, where he oversees agricultural and residential property, gardens and other tourist attractions.
 John was a Governor of Beaminster School and a managing trustee of St Francis School Hooke.

 In 2003 Luke co-founded the Met Film School, which he led as CEO until 2009.
 Based at Ealing Studios, the Met Film School is the UK’s largest private media college, with over 1000 students studying a range of MA, BA and shorter courses.
 He also co-founded a post-production as well as a film production business, and has executive produced a number of feature films.
 Luke now spends most of his time working on his family’s property business in Dorset.
-Luke is a co-founder of CEP.
+Luke is a trustee of the Dalai Lama Centre for Compassion and a co-founder of CEP.

 The Bristol & District Tranquilliser Project